 - Residents may register for a library card that can be used to borrow library materials and to use other library services.
 Your first library card is free.

-- Valid Minnesota ID is required.
-We accept Minnesota driver’s licenses and Minnesota state identification cards.
+- Valid ID is required.
+We accept photo ID issued by a government agency.
 Expired ID are not accepted.

 - Cooperative arrangements with the MELSA allow reciprocal use of library cards throughout the seven county area.
 The current participants are: